Walter-Stroebel/skill-commons/README.md

 ## What a skill is

-A skill is a markdown file with a YAML frontmatter block:
+A skill is a markdown file with a YAML block:

 ```yaml
 ---